Chief of bitcoin exchange Mt. Gox denies embezzlement as trial opens

 Mt.
 Gox subsequently said it had found 200,000 of the missing bitcoins.

 Karpeles was indicted for transferring 341 million yen ($3 million) from a Mt.
 Gox account holding customer funds to an account in his name during September to December 2013.
-He also allegedly boosted the balance of an account in his name in Mt.
+The prosecution also alleged Karpeles boosted the balance of an account in his name in Mt.
 Gox's trading system.

-Karpeles' defense had told a pre-trial consultation that the remittance was within the scope of the firm's revenue and not the embezzlement of customer funds, the Nikkei business daily reported on Tuesday.

-The defense said the increased balance was part of the administrative process of exchanging cash and bitcoins and therefore not illegal, the Nikkei reported.
+In its opening statement to the court, Karpeles' defense team did not dispute that the transfers took place, but denied they amounted to embezzlement.

 Karpeles told the court he was an information technology engineer.